COI Disclosure Requirements

 Who: Lead Researchers

-How: Indicate in the KR Protocols application which research personnel members have a disclosable financial interest related to the study.
+- For new IRB studies, indicate in the KR Protocols application which research personnel members have a disclosable financial interest related to the study.

-KR Proposal Development (PHS/NSF funded)
+KR Proposal Development (PHS/DOE/NSF funded)

 What: Principal Investigators must list all individuals involved in the project who meet the definition of an "Investigator", a person responsible for the design, conduct, or reporting of the project, in KR Proposal Development as Key Personnel.
 Ensure the Investigators understand their disclosure requirements including the requirement to update their disclosure if they have a new significant financial interests